-Over the years that I have been researching Ferguson & Urie stained glass, I have come across many other fabulous newspaper articles about windows created by other artists and studios that are just too good to ignore.
+My research on Ferguson & Urie stained glass has revealed many fabulous newspaper articles about stained glass windows created by other artists and studios that are just too good to ignore.
 Whilst I have tried to remain focused on my research of the Ferguson & Urie Company, I have eventually conceded that I should at least pair any historic newspaper articles I come across with any photos I may have taken of these historic stained glass windows.